stroggprog/dlcounter/README.md

   noheader => do not display a header
   htext    => set alternate text for header
 ```
-Tables display the full path of the files as they appear in the media library (e.g. path:to:snow.zip).
+Tables display the full path of the files as they appear in the media library (e.g. path:to:snow.zip) unless the *strip* option is used.
 Sorting on filenames is sorted on the filename with the path as a subsort.

 The full documentation can be seen [here](http://philip-p-ide.uk/doku.php/blog:articles:software:doku_dlcounter)